After You Arrive

 Effective July 1, 2013, Moneris (Memorial's clearing house for credit card payments) will charge a 1.95% convenience fee to those who use a credit card to make payments on student accounts.

-Tuition fees are due on September 6: after this deadline, a late fee will be charged to your Memorial University financial account.
+Tuition fees are due on January 4, 2018 for the winter semester: after this deadline, a late fee will be charged to your Memorial University financial account.

 It takes wait two to three days for cards to be processed.
 Get your campus card from The Bookstore at UC2006.
 This card will give you access to many areas on campus, including the library.